Skip to content

 Professional Development and Resources for New Debt Collectors

-As a new debt collector, you can benefit from several resources to help you develop your skills and grow your business.
-Industry associations like the Association of Credit and Collection Professionals (ACA International) offer networking opportunities, continuing education, and industry news and updates.
-Professional development courses available through universities and online learning platforms can help you develop the skills necessary to succeed in the debt collection industry.
-Legal resources can help you navigate the legal and regulatory landscape, and it is recommended to consult with a lawyer or utilize online legal resources.
-Industry publications like Collection Advisor and Credit and Collections News offer news and information relevant to the industry.
-Attending conferences and events can provide valuable networking opportunities and help you stay up-to-date with industry trends and best practices.
+As a new debt collector, several resources can help you build your skills and grow your business.
+Industry associations offer networking opportunities, continuing education, and news on regulatory changes.
+Professional development courses through universities and online learning platforms can help you and your team develop the skills the work requires.
+Legal resources help you keep up with the legal and regulatory landscape, and it is worth consulting an attorney or trusted legal references as questions come up.
+Industry publications track trends and rule changes across the sector.
+Attending conferences and events provides valuable networking and a way to stay current with best practices.

 Next Steps for Launching a Thriving Collection Agency